decko/work-somewhere-rq/README.md

 ### API Documentation
 You can find the documentation after turn up an instance and accessing the URL.
 It's on root URL. ;)
-Also you can access `/docs` and `/redoc` which are diferent versions for the same documentation.
+Also you can access `/docs` and `/redoc` which are different versions for the same documentation.

 ### Dev Environment
 I've developed Telephone using [Neovim](https://neovim.io), on [Kitty](https://sw.kovidgoyal.net/kitty/)